 Spanish language skills are imperative

 Depending on English-speaking Mexicans during this process is not advised as they may not be available when you need them.
 Have someone at the ready who can negotiate procedures in Spanish.
-There are a number of facilitators, translators, and attorneys who speaking English or other languages, best to keep their information handy.
+There are a number of facilitators, translators, and attorneys who speak English or other languages, best to keep their information handy.

 What happens if you die in Mexico, have no spouse, no next-of-kin, no legal documents stating your wishes, and no legal representatives?